AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 The Find and Replace feature can be used in two distinct modes, depending on your search requirements:

-- **Source mode enabled:** The search scans not only the visible content in Author view but also the underlying source content (XML structure, including elements, tags, and attribute values) for the searched term.
+- **With Source mode:** The search scans not only the visible content in Author view but also the underlying source content (XML structure, including elements, tags, and attribute values) for the searched term.
 This mode ensures a comprehensive search across both content and metadata.

     >[!NOTE]
     >